 McCallum Place is a nationally acclaimed eating disorder treatment center that has helped change the lives of individuals who struggle with anorexia.
 Proudly serving St. Louis, Missouri and Kansas City, McCallum Place is the premier provider of eating disorder treatment for adolescents and adults of all genders.

 What is Anorexia Nervosa?

-Anorexia nervosa is a mental disorder that is characterized by an overwhelming and irrational fear of becoming fat as well as a relentless pursuit to be as thin as possible at any cost.
+Anorexia nervosa is a dangerous mental health disorder that is characterized by an overwhelming and irrational fear of becoming overweight as well as a relentless pursuit to be as thin as possible at any cost.
 People who suffer from anorexia will use dangerous and extreme methods to lose weight including self-starvation, denying hunger, excessive exercise, and extremely limited diets.
 No matter how much weight an individual suffering from anorexia loses, they may never feel “thin enough”.
 Other key characteristics of individuals suffering from anorexia include:

 - A refusal to sustain even a minimally normal body weight